bencsi9407/nullbox/README.md

 ## The One-Sentence Pitch

 NullBox is Talos Linux for AI agents — a hardened, immutable OS that makes per-agent hardware isolation, credential vaulting, PII redaction, prompt injection defense, and cryptographic audit a kernel-level guarantee, not an application-layer hope.

 ---

-## Why "NullBox"

-Null: nothing unnecessary.
-Box: a sealed, self-contained appliance.
-A NullBox has no SSH, no shell, no package manager, no mutable root filesystem, no attack surface beyond what agents explicitly declare.
-The box boots, runs agents, and does nothing else.

----